dbarkol/functions-eventhubs-kafka/README.md

 ## Azure Function as a Kafa Producer

-This is an example of how an HTTP-triggered function can be used as a producer to a Kafka topic.
+This repository contains a HTTP-triggered function that takes the incoming request and passes it along to a kafka topic.
+The function also showcases how to leverage the recently released dependency injection support of .NET functions.

 #### Function settings for local.settings.json:
 ```